The Quality of the Nation’s Groundwater: Progress on a National Survey

 USGS Fact Sheet, NAWQA Groundwater Studies: Principal Aquifer Surveys

-USGS Data Series, Groundwater quality data from the National Water-Quality Assessment Project, January through December 2015, and previously unpublished data from 2013 to 2014
+USGS Data Series, Groundwater quality and select quality-control data from the National Water-Quality Assessment Project, January through December 2015, and previously unpublished data from 2013 to 2014

 Basin and Range basin-fill aquifers (western U.S.)

 Valley and Ridge carbonate-rock aquifers and the Piedmont and Blue Ridge carbonate-rock aquifers (eastern U.S.)

 Northern Atlantic Coastal Plain aquifer system (east coast of U.S.)